GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/function-fields/en.md

 }
 ```

-Together with the **HTTP Request Fields** module, we can dynamically generate an API endpoint to connect to (based on the data on our site), and then extract some specific field from the returned data:
+Together with the **Send HTTP Request Fields** module, we can dynamically generate an API endpoint to connect to (based on the data on our site), and then extract some specific field from the returned data:

 ```graphql
 {